 An airport plays a crucial role in air transport and provides facilities for planes to land and take off.
 An airport will always have a landing area, runway, or helipad, and adjacent utility buildings like terminals and hangars.
 There are small airports and big airports and there are massive airports in terms of area coverage.
-The Middle East has some of the world’s largest airports, and King Fahd International Airport in Saudi Arabia is by far the largest in the world and it is bigger than the adjacent country of Bahrain covering an area of 78,000 hectares
+The Middle East has some of the world’s largest airports, and King Fahd International Airport in Saudi Arabia is by far the largest in the world.
+At almost 78,000 hectares, it is bigger than the adjacent country of Bahrain (76,000).
+The world's five largest airports are discussed below.

 1. King Fahd International Airport - Dammam, Saudi Arabia (77,600 hectares)

-King Fahd International Airport (KFIA) is the largest airport in the world covering an area of 78,000 hectares.
+King Fahd International Airport (KFIA) in Dammam, Saudi Arabia is the largest airport in the world covering an area of 78,000 hectares.
 The design of the airport began in 1976 and was created by Yamsaki & Associates architects together with Aerosystems International.
-The construction begun in 1983 and was completed in 1999 when commercial operations began.
+The construction began in 1983 and was completed in 1999 when commercial operations began.

 2. Denver International Airport - Denver, USA (13,571 hectares)

-Denver International Airport (DIA) in Denver, Colorado, US is the world’s second largest airport by land area, and the largest airport in the United States.
+Denver International Airport (DIA) in Denver, Colorado is the world’s second largest airport by land area and the largest airport in the United States.
 It covers a total of 13,726 hectares.
 The airport has the longest public use runway in the US.
 DIA has the third largest domestic connection in the US and has non-stop connections throughout Europe, Asia, North America, and Latin America serving 187 destinations.

 3. Dallas/Fort Worth International Airport - Dallas, USA (6,963 hectares)